leondutoit/leondutoit.github.io/posts/index.md

 # Leonomics

 _A blog for reflection.
+All texts are written completely by myself (unless explicity attributed to others), without any assistance from other people or writing tools.
 I am a South African living in Oslo, Norway.
 I work at the University of Oslo's Center for IT.
 My [CV](https://leonomics.com/cv.html) has more information about my professional background.
 Some of the [code](https://github.com/leondutoit) I write is open source._

 ## Posts